richardcheam/email-generator/README.md

 create a new environment, then run "pip install -r requirements.txt"

+run "python email-gen.py"
+input your job_url, data, API_KEY

-API_KEY of groqcloud is needed, generate one here: https://console.groq.com/login
+Note that API_KEY of groqcloud is needed, generate one here: https://console.groq.com/login